MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ## Setting up users

-The most common way to set up a new user is during the HoloLens out-of-box experience (OOBE).
-During setup, HoloLens prompts for a user to sign in by using the account that they want to use on the device.
-This account can be a consumer Microsoft account or an enterprise account that has been configured in Azure.
+There are two ways to set up a new user on the HoloLens.
+The most common way is during the HoloLens out-of-box experience (OOBE).
+If using Azure Active Directory, [other users can log in](#setting-up-multi-user-support-(azure-ad-only)) after OOBE using their Azure AD credentials.
+HoloLens devices that are initially logged onto using a MSA or local account do not support multiple users.
 See Setting up your [HoloLens (1st gen)](hololens1-start.md) or [HoloLens 2](hololens2-start.md).

+If you use an enterprise or organizational account to sign in to HoloLens, HoloLens enrolls in the organization's IT infrastructure.
+This enrollment allows your IT Admin to configure Mobile Device Management (MDM) to send group policies to your HoloLens.

 Like Windows on other devices, signing in during setup creates a user profile on the device.
 The user profile stores apps and data.
 The same account also provides Single Sign-on for apps, such as Edge or the Microsoft Store, by using the Windows Account Manager APIs.

-If you use an enterprise or organizational account to sign in to HoloLens, HoloLens enrolls in the organization's IT infrastructure.
-This enrollment allows your IT Admin to configure Mobile Device Management (MDM) to send group policies to your HoloLens.

 By default, as for other Windows 10 devices, you'll have to sign in again when HoloLens restarts or resumes from standby.
 You can use the Settings app to change this behavior, or the behavior can be controlled by group policy.